The National Planning Policy Framework [NPPF] requires Local Planning Authorities to produce a Strategic Housing Land Availability Assessment [SHLAA].

 It identifies potential sources of land which may be available for housing.

 A SHLAA should identify, updated annually, a supply of specific deliverable housing sites sufficient to provide five years worth of housing against the district housing requirements.
 It should also identify additional land to ensure choice and competition in the market, plus specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 and beyond.

 2016 - Call for Sites

 As part of the new Local Plan for the District, a Call for Sites is in place - this seeks to identify all land available for development and to be considered as part of the Local Plan preparations.
 Find out more details >>

 The 2015 SHLAA update is a review of all sites included in the 2014 assessment.
-All sites which had been submitted to the Council by 27 March 2015 have also been assessed and are included in this update.
+All sites submitted to the Council by 27 March 2015 have also been assessed and are included in this update.

-South Kesteven District Council published a new SHLAA in 2014.
-This considered sites submitted to the council as part of the Call for Sites which closed on 28 March 2014, together with other known sites which are, or have been, within the planning system.
+We published a new SHLAA in 2014.
+It considered sites submitted as part of the Call for Sites which closed on 28 March 2014, together with other known sites which are, or have been, within the planning system.

 The 2014 SHLAA was prepared using methodology prepared in accordance with the Planning Practice Guidance (March 2014):